Risk management report

 Although the Group has made significant progress in managing safety risk, anything more than Zero Harm remains a concern and continues to receive diligent and proactive attention from the executive team across the Group.

-- The Employee Relations Framework, implemented last year across the Group’s South African operations, is operating well.
+- The Employee Relations Framework has been embedded across the Group’s South African operations.

-- Communication with shop stewards, appointed on all sites, has served to mitigate the risk and the VFL safety initiative is addressing a broader range of issues that affect employees.
+- Improved working relations with employee representatives, appointed on all sites, has mitigated the risk and the VFL safety initiative is addressing a broader range of issues that affect employees.

-- Strike mitigation plans are in place at each business.
+- Strike mitigation plans are in place at each operation and project site.

 - Client engagement and contract and commercial management on projects ensures early and comprehensive pursuit of commercial entitlements.